Particular/docs.particular.net/samples/delayed-delivery/sample.md

 ### The Server

 The `Server` project processes an Order.
-It receives `PlaceOrder` sent from `Client` and for the first time deffers it's handling for some time.
+It receives `PlaceOrder` sent from `Client` and for the first time defers it's handling for some time.

 snippet:PlaceOrderHandler

 ## Defer message delivery

 This flow is shown when user chose 2 on Client Console.
 In this case message is deferred before being send on the `Client`.

 ### The Client